 General Studies Degrees Awarded

-Garrett College awards an Associate in Arts (A.A.) to graduates of the General Studies and General Studies (FSU Transfer) program.
+Garrett College awards an Associate in Arts (A.A.) to graduates of the General Studies program.

 - Students will demonstrate the ability to engage in clear and critical analysis of situations, events, issues, ideas, and text by fusing experience, reason, and training into considered judgment.

 - Students will demonstrate the ability to apply scientific literacy and quantitative reasoning skills including the use of appropriate scientific, mathematical or statistical models in interpreting quantifiable phenomena and the use of scientific, mathematical or statistical symbols, techniques, and logic in solving problems of a quantifiable nature.